Parvez49/One-Page-Diary/Database/nosql.md

 - When MongoDB is a BAD choice?
   - when strong relationships, strict consistency(Order must always belong to a valid user), and complex joins are core business requirements.

-### Elasticsearch
-- is a distributed search & analytics engine.
-- optimized for fast text search & aggregation
--

 ## Export Docker Mongo Database
 ```commandline